 Working with the colors and textures of the island, Manrique built a white pool, restaurant, and terraced bars into the rock around the entrance to the cave to create a natural auditorium where concerts for up to 600 take place in a dreamy setting with magnificent acoustics.

 Lanzarote’s black soil is surprisingly fertile, although the island’s agricultural techniques are unusual.
-Visit La Geria Valley, the wine-growing area, to see how grapes are harvested in little hollows with a low, stone-built enclosure protecting each vine from the wind.
+One of the best things to do in Lanzarote is to visit La Geria Valley, the wine-growing area, to see how grapes are harvested in little hollows with a low, stone-built enclosure protecting each vine from the wind.

 A wine tasting here will typically include the island’s favorite snack: tiny boiled potatoes dipped in tangy tomato and pimento sauce or a green sauce of bell pepper and cilantro.